iamSahdeep/seo_renderer/README.md

 A flutter plugin (_under development_) to render text widgets as html elements for SEO purpose.

 Created specifically for issue <https://github.com/flutter/flutter/issues/46789>
-It will automatic detect the crawler using regex and navigator userAgent and add the `DivElement`(only) to DOM.
+It will automatic detect the crawler using regex and navigator userAgent and add the `HtmlElement` you choose to the DOM.

 All PR's are welcome :)